-Few in history have had the title of “emperor” bestowed upon them-Augustus, Constantine, Napoleon – Chuck Noll.
-Although not a leader of a country, the former Steelers coach headed the Steelers Nation and led his team to four Super Bowl victories, more than any other coach in NFL history.
-The late legendary sportscaster Myron Cope befittingly crowned Noll with his emperorship, and this quiet, unassuming man has worn it well.
+Very few people throughout history have had the title “emperor” bestowed upon them—Augustus, Constantine, Napoleon—Chuck Noll.
+Although not a leader of a country, the late Steelers coach headed the Steelers nation and led his team to four Super Bowl victories, more than any other coach in NFL history.
+He held that title solely until 2015 when Patriots Coach Bill Belichick tied him with four championship rings.
+The late legendary sportscaster Myron Cope fittingly crowned Noll with his emperorship, and this quiet, unassuming man wore it well.

 When the Steelers had the Worst Record in the NFL

 Noll’s success as an assistant coach didn’t go unnoticed.
 In 1969, after Penn State coach Joe Paterno turned down the position of head coach for the Pittsburgh Steelers, Chuck Noll was offered the job, becoming the Steelers 14th head coach.
-When Noll was hired, he was given the helm of a foundering team, having come off a previous season record of 2-11-1, the NFL’s worst record that year.
+When Noll was hired, he took the helm of a hapless team, who having come off a previous season record of 2-11-1, the NFL’s worst record that year.

 The Steelers’ First Ever AFC Central Division Championship